dresden-elektronik/deconz-rest-doc/docs/endpoints/alarmsystems/index.md

 </code>
 </pre>

-**Important:** The attribute `state.action` contains the last action of the keypad.
-The state and configuration of the alarm system are independent and can be different if changed by another keypad or REST-API request.
+The read-only attribute `state.action` contains the last action a user invoked on the keypad.

 <table class="table table-bordered">
   <thead>